ts-engine/ts-engine/packages/cli/README.md

 ts-engine build --library --bundle-dependencies
 ```

-> **Note that not all npm packages will work, ts-engine uses Rollup internally and does not support dynamic calls to `require(...)` or circular dependencies.**
+> **Not all packages can be bundled, ts-engine uses Rollup internally and does not support dynamic calls to `require(...)` or circular dependencies, as well as other things.**

 #### Extending Babel config